SteeltoeOSS/Documentation/api/v3/security/credhub-api-client.md

 }
 ```

->NOTE: At this time, only credential references at `credentials.credhub-ref` are interpolated.
+>At this time, only credential references at `credentials.credhub-ref` are interpolated.
 The `credhub-ref` key is removed, and the referenced credential object is set as the value of the credentials.

 ### CredHub Change Operations